 - tester's approval fee.

-You must pay this prescribed fee before your application can be recommended for final approval.
-If the application is approved, you will be emailed a copy of your approval.
+You must pay this prescribed fee before your application can be assessed.
+If the application is approved, you will be notified by email and then you can download your licence certificate from the licensing portal.

 If the application is rejected, a letter will be sent within 14 days of the decision giving a statement of reasons for refusing to issue the approval and advice on how you may seek review of the Secretary's decision.